yansenhan/Awesome-NLP-Contrastive-Learning/README.md

 | a    | b      | c     |

 ## von Mises-Fisher distributions in Machine Learning
-> I consider von Mises-Fisher distributions, because contrastive loss is a type of von Mises-Fisher distributions in the angle of statistics.
+> I consider von Mises-Fisher distributions, because softmax loss with L2 normalization is a type of von Mises-Fisher distributions in the angle of statistics.

 | Papers | Conference | Comments |
 | :----- | :-------: | ----: |